wp-plugins/ninja-galleries/readme.txt

 	*Ability to create a custom url.
 Currently, the user is restricted to /gallery/, future versions of Ninja Galleries will correct this.

 == Changelog ==

+= 1.0.4 =
+Fixed a bug caused by not having post thumbnails enabled.
+Please note that you MUST have post thumbnails enabled in your theme in order for Ninja Galleries to work.

 = 1.0.3 =
 Fixed a bug related to onecolumn-page.php.